 Momentanen Aufenthaltsort festlegen

-The Half Pint sits on the corner of Third and Thompson Streets in the West Village.
-The Half Pint is full on when it comes to its beer selection with more than 200 beer choices including 24 brews on draft.
-The food is fairly standard pub grub with dishes like sliders and fish and chips.
-If you go, be sure to ponder whether the pint is half full or half empty.
+In the West Village, The Half Pint stands at the intersection of Third and Thompson Streets.
+With more than 200 beer options, including 24 draft beers, The Half Pint goes all out when it comes to their beer selection.
+The food is fairly standard pub grub, with dishes like sliders and fish and chips.
+Take a moment to consider if the pint is half full or half empty if you go.

-Blind Tiger has been around since 1995, and a tight knit circle of loyal patrons still frequent this place, which has humbly remained a favorite drinking destination for locals and newbies.
+Blind Tiger has been around for many decades, and a tight-knit circle of loyal patrons still frequent this place, which has humbly remained a favorite drinking destination for locals and newbies.
 The reason Blind Tiger continues to stay on top is because of their carefully crafted beer selection coupled with some of the best pub grub you'll find in New York.
-With an idiosyncratic choice of 30 draft beers, plus more than 80 bottled varieties, beer snobs will be left spoiled for choice.
-The food menu is nothing fancy, but there's something for everyone - sliders, salads, sandwiches, burgers and wings.
-It doesn't hurt that happy hour runs all day, so you can definitely take advantage of the specials no matter your schedule.
+With an idiosyncratic choice of more than 20 draft beers, plus crazy bottled varieties, beer snobs will be left spoiled for choice.
+The food menu is nothing fancy, but there's something for everyone - sliders, salads, sandwiches and tacos.
+The happy hour lets you have a good time without having to break the bank.

 Skip the fancy cocktails and spend the night indulging in a supreme selection of beers at Bar Great Harry.
-They feature a draft rotation that changes at least once a week, but you'll always see favorites like Sly Fox, Yuengling, Flying Dog and Penn Weizen.
-They even boast a bottle list with some 70+ beers!
-Whatever you'll have for the night, there will be plenty of it available.
-Also look out for their special drink promotions, happy hour and events as well as Trivia Night.
-You may even be lucky enough to meet the gravity cask.
+They feature a draft rotation that changes at least once a week, but you'll always see favorites like Sly Fox, Yuengling, and Flying Dog, among others.
+They even boast a bottle list with numerous beers!
+Also look out for their special drink promotions, happy hour and events as well as trivia nights.

 Located in Williamsburg, Radegast Hall and Biergarten always delivers by offering well-crafted brews from the Old Country.
-They further extend the offer with the choice of either liter glasses or smaller sizes, as Radegast recalls the glory days of New York’s bygone beer hall era.
-Twelve brews are on tap with more in the bottle, plus a decent selection of wines.
-They mainly offer German food, such as sausages, rabbit and veal, which is hearty and meaty.
+It also further extends the offer with the choice of either liter glasses or smaller sizes, as Radegast recalls the glory days of New York’s bygone beer hall era.
+Twelve brews are on tap with more in the bottle, plus a decent selection of wines completes the list.
+Radegast Hall mainly offers German food such as sausages, rabbit and veal, which is hearty and meaty.
 Brunch is available on the weekends.
 It’s an ideal spot for hanging out with a group of friends.

 Brooklyn Brewery is an industrial-scale brewery that churns out one of New York's favorite beers, the Brooklyn Lager.
 Though it's available on tap in numerous local bars and restaurants, as well as bottled in most delis and grocery stores, appreciating the brew and the process it takes to craft is a delightful experience that should not be missed, and this brewery facilitates just that.
 The brewery opens its doors to beer aficionados and the curious alike for tours as well as tasting sessions.
 It has become a terrific social spot for New Yorkers and tourists who come for a visit.
 The facility goes all out to welcome visitors and even has happy hours.
 So drop by at Brooklyn Brewery for stellar brews and an interesting experience.